-(1) Assuming that both the benchmark and the performance of the funds are rising during the year 2 in a linear way.
+(2) Assuming that both the benchmark and the performance of the funds are rising during the year 2 in a linear way.
+The calculation of the HoH performance fee is only triggered when the 110 threshold is broken.
+The calculation is 20%(118-116.8).

-At the end of year one, even if the funds over-perform its benchmark, the NAV of the funds stays below both the high-watermark and the high-on-high thresholds.
+At the end of year one, even if the funds over-performs its benchmark, the NAV of the funds stays below both the high-watermark and the high-on-high thresholds.

-At the end of year two, as the NAV exceeds the corresponding threshold and the fund over-performs its benchmark, a high on high performance fee can be charged to the fund.
+At the end of year two, as the NAV exceeds the corresponding threshold and the fund overperforms its benchmark, a high on high performance fee can be charged to the fund.
 This fee is accrued from the moment the NAV exceeds the threshold of 110 (i.e. the NAV of the fund on the basis of which a performance fee was last paid).